What we do

 Find out about the International Humanitarian Law (IHL) Moot Court Competition and how to get involved as a law school student.

-New Zealand Red Cross will hold the ninth New Zealand International Humanitarian Law (IHL) Moot Court Competition in Wellington on Friday 27 and Saturday 28 November 2020.
+New Zealand Red Cross will hold the tenth New Zealand International Humanitarian Law (IHL) Moot Court Competition in Wellington on Friday 26 and Saturday 27 November 2021.
 The competition is open to teams from each of the six New Zealand law schools.
+Take a look at the 2020 winning team who later attended the Asia-Pacific regional IHL Moot competition in March 2021 and won!

 The IHL Moot Court Competition seeks to raise awareness of the laws of war.
 It also provides an opportunity for law students to make their case and apply the law in a practical setting of a war crimes tribunal.
 The moot problems are fictional, but deal with real issues.